The Palace (2023 film): Controversy

 The featuring of The Palace at the 80th Venice International Film Festival has been controversial and brought significant criticism to its organisers due to the sexual abuse allegations against the film's director.
 Festival head Alberto Barbera defended their inclusion, saying of Polanski specifically, "I don't understand why one cannot distinguish between the responsibilities of the man and those of the artist.
 Polanski is 90 years old, he is one of the few working masters, he made an extraordinary film.
 It may be the last film of his career, although I hope he does like De Oliveira, who made films until he was 105.
 I stand firmly among those who in the debate distinguish between the responsibility of the man and that of the artist."

 In Paris, the film was released in only one independent theater.
-After the first screening was picketed by a dozen protesters, the theater's manager decided to pull the movie, claiming he had never heard about the controversy surrounding Polanski.
+After the first screening was picketed by a dozen protesters, the theater's manager decided to pull the movie, claiming to have been unaware of the controversy surrounding Polanski.